marie077/cs1302-lists/README.md

 ## Project Description

-In this project, you will be providing two different implementations of a generic ```List``` interface, which defines different operations that one should be able to do with a *list*.
+In this project, you will be providing two different implementations of a generic ```GenList``` interface, which defines different operations that one should be able to do with a *generic list*.
 A list is simply an object that represents an ordered collection of elements.
 The list implementation can decide how the elements are stored internally so long as users are able to interact with those elements via the methods defined in the interface.
 In this way, a list